Getting hired requires confidence that often trumps skills when it comes to the intangible connection between interviewer and interviewee.

-Headhunting has shown me what a big impediment a candidate’s lack of confidence can be to being selected for a position.
-Possessing the confidence that he or she is the right person for the job, regardless of whether all of the requirements of the position are met, is what most often results in a positive interview.
+Headhunting has shown me what a big impediment a candidates lack of confidence can be to being selected for a position.
+Getting hired is about possessing the confidence that he or she is the right person for the job, regardless of whether all of the requirements of the position are met, is what most often results in a positive interview.

-When an otherwise qualified job seeker who doesn’t “connect” with the interviewer or doesn’t come across with confidence is missing a “required” skill, it creates an opportunity for the interviewer to easily reject the candidate.
-I have personally witnessed hundreds of candidates with missing “required” skills get the job because they were the one my client had the chemistry with.
+When an otherwise qualified job seeker who doesnt connect with the interviewer or doesnt come across with confidence is missing a required skill, it creates an opportunity for the interviewer to easily reject the candidate.
+I have personally witnessed hundreds of candidates with missing required skills get the job because they were the one my client had the chemistry with.
 They had the charming personality and passionate spirit.
-Most importantly, they came across with the confidence to get the job done.
+Most importantly, those who came across with the confidence to get the job done were those getting hired.